TL;DR

 - Run your full test suite after multi-file edits.
 Cursor catches type errors but not behavioral regressions.

-.cursorignoreis excluding what you expect.
+.cursorignoreexcludes what you expect.
 Indexing private data or build output is both slow and a privacy risk. - Verify the model is the one you selected.
-Cursor occasionally falls back to a cheaper model under load.
+Under load,

 Common mistakes

-- Letting Composer run unattended on a dirty repo.
-If something goes wrong, you cannot tell what Cursor changed vs what you changed.
+- Letting Composer or Agent mode run on a dirty working tree.
+If something goes wrong you cannot tell what Cursor changed versus what you changed.
+Commit first.

 - Skipping